-A concussion is the name for an event that causes the brain to bounce around or twist inside the skull.
+A concussion is what it’s called when the brain bounces around or twists inside the skull.
 It’s a type of traumatic brain injury (TBI).
 Traumatic brain injury sounds scary—and concussions can be serious.
 But the effects are usually temporary and not life threatening.
 They can include headaches and problems with concentration, memory, balance, and coordination.

 It’s important to note that once your child has experienced a concussion, the risk of having another goes up.
-And a second concussion can be more severe.
-Knowing what to look for is important so you can take steps to prevent more serious damage in the future.
+Each concussion increases the risk of permanent brain damage.
+Knowing what symptoms to look for is important so you can take steps to prevent more serious damage in the future.

 Path to improved health

 A concussion is not like a cut or bruise you can see on the outside.
 It can be easy to miss, especially early when there may be no outward signs.
-Concussion symptoms usually show up right away but they may get worse days or weeks after the injury.
-If you think your child may have suffered a concussion, be on the lookout for the following in him or her:
+Concussion symptoms usually show up right away, but they may get worse days or weeks after the injury.
+If you think your child may have suffered a concussion, be on the lookout for the following:

 Also, if your child is old enough, they might tell you they’re experiencing:

 - Headache or feeling pressure in the head